TatuLund/vaadin-create23/README.md

 	- The EventBus uses RedisPubSubService to share the events within the cluster
 - The custom theme is using BEM (Block Element Modifier) naming scheme to avoid class name conflicts in CSS
 - Example of how to localize / provide translations for texts used in UI
+- Observability
+    - Simple utility class using OpenTelemetry adds events and attributes of the user actions to trace spans.

 ### Backend